4.3.1.20 FTB payment choices for instalment individuals

 Example:

-• Thanh's employment is steady and he has confidently estimated his income for the current income year will be $75,000.
+- Thanh's employment is steady and they have confidently estimated that their income for the current income year will be $75,000.

-• Lin will need to notify Centrelink if she is not required to lodge a tax return.
+- Lin will need to notify Centrelink of their ATI if they are not required to lodge an income tax return.

-Thanh and Lin know they will be entitled to at least the base rate of FTB Part A, but are unsure if they will be entitled to FTB Part B because Lin might return to work before the end of the income (financial) year.
+Thanh and Lin know they will be entitled to at least the base rate of FTB Part A but, are unsure if they will be entitled to FTB Part B because Lin might return to work before the end of the income year.
 They select Choice 2.
 They also have elected to receive the ES quarterly.

-Note: If Lin returns to work after June, she will have to notify Centrelink of an increase in income estimate and the family's FTB rate will be automatically adjusted to avoid an overpayment for the remainder of the year.
-The family may elect to defer their FTB Part B payment until the end of the financial year when their actual income is known.
+Note: If Lin returns to work after June, they will have to notify Centrelink of an increase in their income estimate, and the family's FTB rate will be automatically adjusted for the remainder of the income year to reduce the risk of an FTB overpayment.
+The family may elect to defer their FTB Part B payment until the end of the income year when their actual ATI is known.
+Lin may also be able to nominate a return to work for FTB Part B quarantine purposes (3.1.9.30), if applicable.

 Choice 3